githubkuyaya/LaZassword/README.md

 Example:
 > G:\lazagne.zip\lazagne.exe

-Then just copy-paste the payload into one of the switch folders.
+Then just copy-paste the payload.txt and the lazassword.ps1 into one of the switch folders.
 (Doesn't matter if switch1 or switch2)

-***It is important to change the keyboard layouts in the payload.
-There are some notes in the payload that tell you if you should change something there.***

-If something doesn't work because of the keyboard layout (e.g. printing wrong letters) you have to change the payload by yourself.
-Just replace the letters who aren't printed out correctly with altcode.
+***Be sure to change the DUCKY_LANG in the payload.txt***

 If you have an idea on how to improve the payload or if you have an issue (e.g. the payload itself is not working) don't hesitate to PM me by E-Mail or at the [Hak5 Forums](https://forums.hak5.org/profile/63440-kuyaya/).